-THINGS TO CONSIDER WHEN SELLING YOUR HOUSE
+THINGS TO CONSIDER WHEN SELLING YOUR HOUSE SUMMER 2019 EDITION

 TABLE OF CONTENTS

-5 Reasons To Sell This Spring
+3 5 Reasons to Sell This Summer

 WHAT'S HAPPENING IN THE HOUSING MARKET?

-- How A Lack Of Listings Impacts The Market - 6 Dispelling The Myth About Home Affordability - 7 26% Of Homes With A Mortgage Are Now Equity Rich! - 8 Buyer Demand Continues To Outpace Inventory Of Homes For Sale

-THE HOUSING MARKET FORECAST

-- 9 2 Factors To Watch In Today's Real Estate Market - 11 What Does The Future Hold For Home Prices? - 13 Is the Recent Dip in Interest Rates Here to Stay?
+- 5 How a Lack of Listings Impacts the Market - 6 Dispelling the Myth About Home Affordability - 7 Empty Nesters: Best to Remodel or Time to Sell? - 8 Home Buyer Demand Will Be Strong For Years to Come THE HOUSING MARKET FORECAST - 9 2 Factors to Watch in Today's Real Estate Market - 11 What Does the Future Hold For Home Prices? - 13 Is the Recent Dip in Interest Rates Here to Stay?

-WHAT TO EXPECT WHEN SELLING YOUR HOUSE

-- 14 The Role Access Plays In Getting Your House Sold! - 15 The KonMari Method: Helping You Prepare Your House for Sale - 16 Make Sure The Price is Right From The Start

-PICK THE PERFECT PARTNER

-- 17 Why You Shouldn't For Sale By Owner - 19 5 Reasons to Hire A Real Estate Professional

-Below are five reasons listing your home for sale this spring makes sense.

-1. Demand Is Strong

-The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
+WHAT TO EXPECT WHEN SELLING YOUR HOUSE - 14 The Role Access Plays in Getting Your House Sold! - 15 Is Your House Priced to Sell Immediately (PTSI)? - 16 The KonMari Method: Helping You Prepare Your House For Sale PICK THE PERFECT PARTNER - 17 Why You Shouldn't For Sale By Owner - 19 5 Reasons to Hire a Real Estate Professional 5 Reasons to Sell This Summer Below are five compelling reasons listing your home for sale this summer makes sense.
+1. Demand Is Strong The latest Buyer Traffic Report from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
 These buyers are ready, willing and able to purchase...and are in the market right now!
 More often than not, in many areas of the country, multiple buyers are competing with each other to buy the same home.
 Take advantage of the buyer activity currently in the market.